 The transducer generates a high-frequency sound wave (above 18 kHz), converting electrical energy into sound and then back again.
 Certain objects reflect ultrasonic sound waves in different ways: while solid materials like metal, plastic and glass reflect sound well, soft materials like fabric tend to absorb the waves.
 Therefore accuracy can vary; ultrasonic sensors excel at detecting solid hazards like traffic cones and barriers.

 The best example of how ultrasonic sensors work comes from nature, through a process called echolocation.
-Bats and dolphins use this process to create sound waves which they send out and bounce back from the environment.
+Bats and dolphins use this process to create sound waves that they send out and bounce back from the environment.
 The subsequent time it takes to return tells you the proximity of surrounding objects.

 In ultrasonic sensors, the transducer vibrates, emitting ultrasonic pulses that travel in a cone-shaped beam.
 An ultrasonic sensor’s range is determined by the transducer’s vibration frequency: the higher the frequency, the shorter the range.
 Long-range ultrasonic sensors, therefore, work best at lower frequencies.